Apartment Reputation Management: How You Can Better Obtain and Retain Residents

 SOCi has helped over 200 PMCs and 22,500 properties with their property management marketing efforts and online reputation management (ORM).
 We know what it takes to improve your PMCs brand reputation!

-In this blog, we’ll share seven apartment reputation management tactics your PMC can implement today to obtain new residents better and retain current ones.
+In this blog, we’ll share six apartment reputation management tactics your PMC can implement today to obtain new residents better and retain current ones.

 1. Monitor Reviews